-You will receive a comprehensive boat and area briefing with a qualified boat briefer when you arrive at our base.
-The briefing will include a thorough introduction to your vessel, it's fittings and your cruising area.
-Our briefer will assist you in planning the ideal itenerary and show you how to manouvre your vessel.
-If you prefer that our boat briefer accompanies you for some additional sail guide training for the first few hours of your charter until you are confident, we can arrange this too.
-Pricing is available on request.
+You will receive a comprehensive boat and area briefing with a qualified boat briefer when you arrive at our base, which is included in your bareboat charter.
+The briefing will include a thorough introduction to your vessel, its fittings and your cruising area.
+Our briefer will assist you in planning the ideal itinerary and show you how to manoeuvre your vessel.

 Take the pressure off with a sail guided holiday.
 Whether you're a novice wanting to cruise around the Whitsunday Islands or an expert looking for a chance to relax having a sail guide on board allows you to enjoy as much or as little sailing as you want.